16 Attractions on Rømø: Experience the Island's Best Attractions

 A TRIP WITH THE RØMØ-SYLT FERRY

-From the ferry you can see the Wadden Sea on one side and the North Sea on the other, which makes nature completely unique and special.
-Let the calm descend over you and take a little rest or enjoy the beautiful view over the sea, the mainland and the islands - Rømø and SYLT.
+If you want a little extra experience on your Rømø holiday, you can take the ferry from Havneby to the German island of Sylt (in German Sylt).
+From the ferry you can see the Wadden Sea on one side and the North Sea on the other, which makes the nature completely unique and special.
+Let the calm descend on you, take a little rest or enjoy the beautiful view of the sea, the mainland and the islands – Rømø and Sylt.
+On Sylt you will find many opportunities for experiences and activities – here you will find everything from exclusive shopping and luxurious dining, to unique nature and a fascinating history.
+Remember to take your passport when you leave Denmark, even if you do not plan to get off on Sylt.

 THE MUSEUM KOMMANDØRGÅRDEN

-The barn comes very close to a giant skeleton from a sperm whale that ran aground on Rømø in 1996.
-It gives a good impression of the great animals and forces of nature that the captains of the time fought with in the northern Arctic Ocean. and lots of other exciting things.
+Don't miss Rømø's old Commander's Farm, built in 1746 during Rømø's heyday of whaling.
+The farm has an excellent view of the Wadden Sea and contains exceptionally good examples of 18th century detailed painting and carpentry.
+In the barn you can get up close to a giant skeleton from a sperm whale that stranded on Rømø in 1996.
+It gives a good impression of the large animals and natural forces that the captains of the time had to contend with in the Arctic Ocean.

 Guide